TheGostsniperfr/JavaDownloader/README.md

 ## License

-This project is licensed under the CC BY-NC-ND 4.0. licence.
+This project is licensed under the MIT.
 You can consult the complete text of the licence in the file [LICENSE](LICENSE).